Chapter 7 Bankruptcy Rules Overview

 - A list of exempt property

 Exempt property is a property that Chapter 7 bankruptcy rules allow a debtor to keep.
-Each state has its own guidelines, but exempt property typically includes clothing, furniture, and cars.
+Each state has its own guidelines, but exempt property typically includes property like clothing, furniture, and cars.

 The Automatic Stay